Besides any medicine you choose to treat diseases, ingestion of foods may accelerate or delay the progress of healing.

 If you notice these symptoms, recommended foods include lamb or beef in hot dishes, chicken, soups, stews and meat, chicken eggs, eel, trout and wild salmon.

 The beneficial plants include cooked vegetables, roots, cooked pumpkin, onion and mustard.
-Nuts and seeds can help to heat, just like butter, cinnamon, garlic, ginger, turmeric and pepper.
+Nuts and seeds, like sunflower seeds, can help to heat, just like butter, cinnamon, garlic, ginger, turmeric and pepper.
 Helpful grains include oatmeal, quinoa and buckwheat.

 It is best to eat cooked and hot foods and beverages,